 The Prodigal Son

 The Parable of the Prodigal Son is so well known, we often look over it, despite not being able to put ourselves in the position of a first-century Galilean.
-However, when you read the story through from this place, we see a great deal more going on.
+However, when we read the story through from this place, we see a great deal more going on.

 The audience was the Pharisees and Scribes, the righteous, religious people of the community.
 Their complaint was that Jesus receives sinners and tax collectors and eats with them.
 Tax collectors in an occupied country collaborated with the occupiers – so hated and despised.
 Sinners were the unclean, breakers of the law.
 “To eat with another person in the Mideast is a sacramental act signifying acceptance on a very deep level.”
 Kenneth Bailey.